mypaint/mypaint/README_WINDOWS.md

 Install the target-independent developer tools needed for the build, and `git` for fetching the source.
-The latter is not needed if you're building a tarball or have retreived the MyPaint code in some other way.
+The latter is not needed if you're building a tarball or have retrieved the MyPaint code in some other way.

     pacman -S base-devel git